ANNOUNCEMENT

 An Independent Police Complaints Commission (IPCC) report also concluded that eight senior officers made 26 errors during the investigation.

+The 72-year-old added: "I have fought for 17 years to bring justice to those responsible.
 "This has taken a terrible toll on the physical and mental health of me and my family.
+"I feel that time is running out."

 Mr Balkwell has now launched a crowdfunding appeal to mount a legal challenge and persuade the High Court to overturn Essex Police's decision to close the case.